-Autumn 1:Autumn 2:Spring 1:Spring 2:SummerMy feelingsMy bodyMy relationshipsMy beliefsMy right responsil s and Asking for help 'How do you react when you feel certain emotions?
-Are any of these responses physical (the body does something different)?''What can you do now, that you could not do as a small baby?''If a bedroom is a private place, does it become more pubic if the bedroom door is'How does it feel knowing we are all connected through some similarities?'Is being in love important than married?''What things do you try to do to help yourself or someone else who is feeling angry or scared?'
-'Why is it important to 'step' in someone else's shoes' and show empathy sometimes?''What responsibilities and things will you be trusted to do when you are older, that you are too young to do now?''If a bedroom is a private place, does it become more pubic if the bedroom door is left open?''How does it feel knowing we are all connected through some similarities?'Is being in love important than married?''What things do you try to do to help yourself or someone else's shoes' an ashow empathy sometimes?''What responsibilities and things will you be trusted to do when you are older, that you are too young to do now?''If a bedroom is a private place, does it become more pubic if the bedroom door is left open?''How does it feel knowing we are all connected through some similarities?'I how would you parents picked y husband or wife think your parent picked y would you parents picked y would you parents picked y would you parents picked y would you parents picked y 'What is diversit important?''How would you you as you woul you are too young to do now?''How would you you as you woul you as you woul you as you woul you as you woul you as more being'What skills and qualities do you have to solve problems that you might face?'I feel if your vour future ?
-Do you its would'How can you help others to solve problems?'?
-Do you its would'Is it always our responsibility to solve a problem?'d pick for person er to marry?'Can all problems be fixed?''Who can you ask for help and support if you need it?''Why is it uld we se practices?'Why is it important to ask for help?'
+Autumn 1: My feelings Autumn 2: My body Spring 1: My relationships Spring 2: My beliefs Summer 1: My rights and responsibilities Summer 2: Asking for help 'How do you react when you feel certain emotions?
+Are any of these responses physical (the body does something different)?'
+'What things do you try to do to help yourself or someone else who is feeling angry or scared?'
+'Why is it important to 'step in someone else's shoes' and show empathy sometimes?'
+'What can you do now, that you could not do as a small baby?'
+'How might the body change as you continue to grow and develop?
+How might your emotions and feelings change as you continue to grow and develop?'
+'What responsibilities and things will you be trusted to do when you are older, that you are too young to do now?'
+'If a bedroom is a private place, does it become more pubic if the bedroom door is left open?'
+'How does it feel knowing we are all connected through some similarities?
+'Imagine everyone looked the same and felt the same.
+Would the world be as interesting?
+Discuss.'
+'Is being in love more important than being married?'
+'How would you feel if your parents picked your future husband or wife?
+Do you think your parents would pick the same person for you as you would pick for yourself?
+Which person would you prefer to marry?
+Why?'
+'What is diversity?
+Why is it important?
+Should we respect all diverse practices?
+Discuss.'
+'What is justice?
+Is justice present in all countries all over the world?'
+'What is injustice?
+How can we help those who face injustice?'
+'What skills and qualities do you have to solve problems that you might face?'
+'How can you help others to solve problems?'
+'Is it always our responsibility to solve a problem?'
+'Can all problems be fixed?'
+'Who can you ask for help and support if you need it?'
+'Why is it important to ask for help?'